gromacs/gromacs/docs/release-notes/2022/major/performance.rst

 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 PME decomposition is supported now in mixed mode with CUDA backend.
-This is supported only if GROMACS is compiled with external process-MPI and underlying MPI implementation is CUDA-aware.
+This is supported only if |Gromacs| is compiled with external process-MPI and underlying MPI implementation is CUDA-aware.
 This feature lacks substantial testing and has been disabled by default but can be enabled by setting GMX_GPU_PME_DECOMPOSITION=1 environment variable.